Turtle Swollen Eyes? Try These Home Remedies!

 Carrot Bath for Turtles: Does It Work?

-Swollen eye or eye infection mostly results from vitamin A deficiency.
-Hence, feeding the turtle vitamin A rich food can reverse the condition.
-Carrot is the most popular remedy for hypovitaminosis as it is enriched in vitamin A.
+Swollen eyes or eye infections mostly result from vitamin A deficiency.
+Hence, feeding the turtle vitamin A-rich food can reverse the condition.
+Carrot is the most popular remedy for hypovitaminosis, as it is enriched in vitamin A.

 But what if your pet does not like carrots or similar vegetables?
 What do you do then?